munificent/game-programming-patterns/book/observer.markdown

 </aside>

-In the example code above, I just used a fixed array because I'm trying to keep things dead simple.
+In the example code before, I just used a fixed array because I'm trying to keep things dead simple.
 In real implementations, the observer list is almost always a dynamically allocated collection that grows and shrinks as observers are added and removed.
 That memory churn spooks some people.